danrobdean/online-services/docs/analytics-pipeline/3-bigquery-cloud-function.md

 If you pointed the backfill script to files in GCS that were **not already ingested**, verify in [the BigQuery UI](https://console.cloud.google.com/bigquery):

 - There are now parse logs from your Dataflow job in `logs.events_logs_function_backfill`
-- There are now Parse logs from the analytics Cloud Function in `logs.events_logs_function`
+- There are now parse logs from the analytics Cloud Function in `logs.events_logs_function`
 - The events have been ingested into `events.events_function`

 ---